-TYPE OF DATA FULLY SUPPORTING NOT SUPPORTING NOTES •Instantaneous (grab) pH data A) Rivers or streams A) Not assessable (cannot determine Fully Supporting with grab data only) A) pH is outside the criteria range in ≥ 10% of measurements, or 2 or more measurements if 10 or fewer data points are available.
+TYPE OF DATA FULLY SUPPORTING NOT SUPPORTING NOTES •Instantaneous (grab) pH data A) Rivers or streams A) Not assessable (cannot determine Fully Supporting with grab data only) A) pH is outside the criteria range in ≥ 10% of measurements, or more than one measurement if 2 to 10 data points are available.
 A) pH listings based on grab data will be noted as Category 5C (need sonde data to confirm).
 B) Lakes or reservoirs B) No pH criteria excursions^ B) 1 or more pH criteria excursions^ B) See 20.6.4.14.C(3) NMAC for additional information regarding lake sampling. •Continuously recorded pH data (≥72 hours, ≤one hour frequency interval) pH criteria excursion(s) for less than four consecutive hours. pH criteria excursions for four or more consecutive hours.
-If an AU is determined to be impaired for both excessive nutrients and pH following respective assessment protocols, the AU will be listed for the causal variable (nutrients) rather than the response variable (pH).